loat-dev/docker-hytale-server/README.md

 docker attach server
 ```

-You should now be able to ender commands to the server.
+You should now be able to enter commands to the server.
 Type the following command to authenticate the server:
 ```
 /auth login device
 ```